This show originally aired on January 6, 2018

 This week on Sound Effect, take a trip down a rabbit hole.
 It all started when contributor Warren Langford brought to our attention a man who was trying to track down a mystery disco musician on a cassette he found.
-That led us to Seattle’s first openly-operated gay disco bar in Seattle, Shelly’s Leg, and the story behind the owner Shelly Bauman.
-In researching Shelly’s Leg, we came across a rumor about a relative of our current President, which is quickly debunked.
+That led us to Seattle’s first openly-operated gay disco bar in Seattle, Shelly’s Leg, and the story behind the owner, Shelly Bauman.
+In researching Shelly’s Leg, we came across a rumor about a relative of our current President, which is quickly debunked by a local historian.
 What wasn’t a rumor, however, was that this relative was involved in the short-lived mining town of Monte Cristo, Washington.
-We conclude our trip down the rabbit hole by talking to the historian that told us the rumor wasn’t true about a man who started the first self-serve grocery store in Seattle, only to suffer from PTSD from World War I.
+We conclude our trip down the rabbit hole by talking to that same historian about a man who started the first self-serve grocery store in Seattle, only to suffer from PTSD from World War I.

 "Sound Effect" is your weekly tour of ideas, inspired by the place we live.
-The show is hosted by KPLU's Gabriel Spitzer.
+The show is hosted by KNKX's Gabriel Spitzer.